-- Yearbook: This is a full year club that opens applications starting towards the end of September.
+- Yearbook: This is a full-year club that opens applications starting towards the end of September.
 Applications forms will be available on Mrs. Chandel’s home webpage or Mrs. Cumming’s home webpage.
 We are responsible for capturing a keepsake of the school year.
 Students in this club are responsible for organizing pictures into different layouts and designs chosen by the yearbook staff.
 The creation by this club will serve as a memory for all students for many years to come.
-Adviser: Maggie Cummings and Stephanie Chandel
+Advisers: Mrs. Cummings and Mrs. Chandel

 - Peer Assistant Leaders (PALS): Peer Assisted Leaders are students who are selected through an application and interview process to serve as go-to students in the middle school.
-PALs encourage students to make more informed, responsible and constructive decisions and seek help when needed.
-Adviser: Amanda Rybicki
+PALs encourage students to make more informed, responsible, and constructive decisions and seek help when needed.
+Adviser: Mrs. Rybicki

 - Be Nice: Be Nice is a leadership program at HMS that is driven by students, empowering them to become difference-makers and unifiers.
 Leaders are educated regarding bullying, mental health & suicide prevention.
 The leadership chapter creates a plan of action for bringing the positive message of be nice to their school & community.
 With the guidance of the leadership team, monthly activities will be developed and implemented throughout the school.
-The be nice commitee meets on Tuesdays once a month.
-Adviser: Sarah Boldman and Amanda Rybicki
+The be nice committee meets on Tuesdays once a month.
+Advisers: Mrs. Boldman and Mrs. Rybicki

-- Builders Club: Builders Club is a club that allows students to be involved with community service projects, gain leadership skills, and have fun with old and new friends.
+- Builders Club: Builders Club is a group of students that focus on community service projects, leadership skills, and having fun with old and new friends.
 Our goal is to find ways to support our school and community.
-Some ways include volunteering at the Bike Safety Rodeo, making blankets for children in the hospital and making valentine cards for residents at Burcham Hills.
-This year, we may have to re-imagine how we can meet as a club and support our school and community.
-We will still meet twice a month!
-Sign up by completing this form: https://forms.gle/K6EuuyjY7nC3pY3BA.
-Join our Google Classroom using the code: gkb7zpk.
-Meetings are held on two Wednesdays per month.
-Adviser: Lauren DeGraw
+For example, we make blankets for children in the hospital, celebrate World Kindness Day, and make Valentine cards for residents at Burcham Hills.
+The current plan is to meet twice a month.
+Hope you can join!
+Advisers: Mrs. Allen

 - Science Olympiad: Science Olympiad (Sci Oly) is a club that allows students who love science to explore the topic even more outside of the classroom.
 These challenges are student lead, driven, and executed.
 At the end of our season, students compete with other schools (mid-April).
 The Science Olympiad organization is still figuring out what this year will look like, stay tuned!
-Adviser: Jessica Parks and Andrew Tisdale
+Adviser: Mr. Tisdale

-- The Gay-Straight Alliance: GSA (Gay-Straight Alliance) meets on the first and thrid Thursday of the month.
+- The Gay-Straight Alliance: GSA (Gay-Straight Alliance) meets on the first and third Thursday of the month.
 The GSA offers a safe and inclusive space for all students, family, and staff to share, support, and celebrate the AWESOME in all of us!
-Adviser: Ben Pineda
+Advisers: Mr. Pineda

-- Black Student Union: The purpose of Black Student Union (BSU) is to promote the awareness of African American culture and experiences in our society.
+- Black Student Union: The purpose of the Black Student Union (BSU) is to promote the awareness of African American culture and experiences in our society.
 Students will meet twice per month on Tuesday after school to discuss relevant topics and learn from each other.
 One meeting of the month will be combined with the Haslett High School BSU, and the other meeting will be with our BSU.
-Advisors: Mrs. Allen, Mr. Tisdale, Mr. Pineda.
+Advisors: Mrs. Allen and Mr. Pineda.